Research

 PDF

-ESG Business Cycles Green vs Brown Risk Premium
+Keywords:ESG, Business Cycles, Green vs Brown, Risk Premium

 9. Sustainable Success: How High ESG Ratings Affect Stock Market Responses to Earnings Surprises